10 Unexpected Ways You Never Thought to Use Your Vacuum Cleaner

 Once open-window season hits, your windowsills and screen doors become hot spots for pollen and dust.
 Use your vacuum cleaner’s brush tool to clear the windowsill and door track before these allergens blow into your home.
 The same tool can be used in a back-and-forth motion over window screens.
 Repeat on a weekly basis.

 Whisk away hard-to-reach crumbs (like the ones that get wedged under the grates in your stove and toaster, or into the shelves on your refrigerator door) by using your vacuum’s crevice tool.
 Once the dirty work is done, clean as usual with stove cleaner or disinfectant.
-Don’t miss this definitive guide of how often you should be cleaning everything.

 Ice out carpet dents